 In a short time, the park was full of people enjoying the meeting.

-It was cool to chat with the community, but I couldn't just sit there watching all the people around having a blast tightrope walking.
+Chatting with the community was cool, but it was hard to just sit there watching all the folks around having a blast tightrope walking.

 Since I also paid the registration fee, I thought that I might as well make the most of it.
 I tighten the knee brace, and carefully I step on a beginners' line.
-It was under 10 meters / yards long, and only some 2 feet above the ground, so it was ideal.
-Keeping the balance without being able to use one knee was challenging, but I ended up crossing it.
+It was under 10 meters / yards long, and only some 2 feet above the ground, but keeping the balance without being able to use one knee proved challenging.
+Still I ended up crossing it.
 Moreover, I managed a few turnarounds at its end and got to sit on some longer lines, too.

 A major part of the meeting was a trickline competition, where those for who just walking isn't exciting enough perform various craziness like jumps and such on a 2-inch wide, 20m or-so long strap.
 Great stuff to watch!